 To set up an external PSX for routing, perform the following:

-- From EMA Navigator > Policy Server, configure the remote policy server settings to use the external PSX.
+- Configure the remote policy server settings to use the external PSX.

 - Provision routing for the SBC in the external PSX using the PSX Manager.

-- From Provision > Routing in EMA, provision routing using ERE.
+- Choose applicable perspectives to provision routing using ERE.

 The centralized PSX server combines call routing functionality with exceptional capacity of storing tens of millions of call routes in a single database.
 This SBC-Centralized PSX deployment distributes that routing intelligence to every PSX server in the network and simplifies the provisioning process.
 For more information on Sonus Policy Server (PSX), refer the Policy Server (PSX) Documentation.